w3f/General-Grants-Program/grants/targeted/wasm-verification.md

-# Functional correctness verification of core Substrate modules for Polkadot
+# KPolkadot: K Specification of the Polkadot Runtime

 ## Project Description